 Thanks to hundreds of years of word-of-mouth marketing, Banff NP has certainly risen to fame.
 However with fame come negative aspects, such as crowds!

 Before you plan your road trip to the Canadian Rockies ask yourself: how much do I value serenity?
 Icefields, mountains, waterfalls and wildlife can be found all over Canada not just in Banff National Park.

 In the summer Banff gets extremely busy.
 The most popular hotels are booked out a year in advance and some touristy spots are like an Apple Store on iPhone release day.
 Probably not what you had in mind, am I right?

 Before I start I'd like to say that I am not trying to convince you not to visit Banff National Park, but rather educate you about other parks that you should visit as well.
 Especially if you are after off the beaten path experience!

 All of my Canadian Rockies Travel Itineraries stop in Banff.
-It simply cannot be missed, but they also include lots of other parks that are just as noteworthy and just as unique.
+It simply cannot be missed, but they also include lots of other parks that are just as noteworthy and even more unique.

 the top national and provincial parks in western canada That Aren't Banff National Park

 1. Yoho National Park